websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-websphere.md

 ### Installing the DXP portlet.jar

-DXP's `portlet.jar` (version 3) is backwards-compatible.
+DXP's `portlet.jar` (version 3) is backwards-compatible with version 2.0.
 It is included with the Dependencies ZIP that you unzipped above.
-WebSphere contains an older `portlet.jar` version that must be overridden.
+WebSphere contains `portlet.jar` version 2.0 that must be overridden.

 1. In your `[Install Location]/WebSphere/AppServer/profiles/your-profile/` folder, create a folder called `app_shared_libraries`.